1JS/App-todo/README.md

 </pre>

 ## Issues
-- Things work expectly when have items that has same name.
+- Things work unexpectly when having items with same name.
     - Can not check item with same name, only one of them is checked when refresh.
     - When delete one of the item, the rest items that has the same name will be deleted as well.